REFUGEES & PEOPLE SEEKING ASYLUM IN THE AUSTRALIAN COMMUNITY

 209

-The average number of weeks the AAT takes to finalise a refugee case.
+The average number of weeks the AAT took to finalise a protection case.

 Source: Administrative Appeals Tribunal